InjectiveLabs/qa-python-injective-trading-bot/README.md

-# 🚀 Injective Multi-Wallet Trading Bot | GM!
-LFG! 🚀
+# 🤖 QA Injective MM Bot | Professional Market Making System 🚀

-> **"The only bot that makes more money than your uncle's crypto advice"** 💎🙌
+> **"Professional-grade market making bot for Injective Protocol"** 💎

-A **BEAST MODE** multi-wallet market making bot for Injective testnet that's so smooth, it makes butter jealous! 🧈✨
+A sophisticated multi-wallet market making system for Injective Protocol that provides real-time price correction between testnet and mainnet, complete with a modern web dashboard for monitoring and control.

 ## 🎯 What This Bad Boy Does